Rebellion of the Three Guards: Prelude

 The Duke of Zhou's seizure of power was one of the major causes for the rebellion.

 In 1059 BC, an extremely rare planetary conjunction occurred as Mercury, Venus, Mars, Jupiter, and Saturn were visible in the northwestern sky over northern China, grouped closely together.
 This was taken by the Zhou people as sign of great importance, showcasing that their ruler had been granted the "Mandate of Heaven".
 (Note: Sarah Allan notes that epigraphic evidence lacks specifics of the nature of the celestial phenomenon announcing King Wen's receipt of the Mandate.
 David Pankenier, crediting the planetary conjunction, notes that Comet 1/P Halley also appeared that same year.)
 Declaring himself king, Wen of Zhou broke away from his previous overlords, the Shang dynasty, and launched a war for dominance over China.
 The Zhou consolidated the territories surrounding their homeland in the Wei River valley under King Wen.
 Following his death, his son King Wu of Zhou defeated the Shang dynasty and conquered the latter's capital of Yin in 1046 BC.

 The Zhou dynasty supplanted the old Shang rule, but uncertainty and unrest remained.
 Most of the eastern vassal states remained loyal to the fallen Shang dynasty and resented the new "barbarian" rulers.
 King Wu recognized this, and appointed the last Shang king Di Xin's son Wu Geng as the deputy ruler of the east.
 He hoped that by doing so, the Zhou could rule the eastern lands through a Shang prince.
-Still wary of possible revolts against his rule, King Wu left his three brothers Guanshu Xian, Caishu Du, and Huoshu Chu (霍叔處) as the "Three Overseers" of the newly conquered lands and ordered them to watch over Wu Geng and the other eastern nobles.
+Still wary of possible revolts against his rule, King Wu left his three brothers Shu Xian of Guan, Shu Du of Cai, and Shu Chu of Huo (霍叔處) as the "Three Overseers" of the newly conquered lands and ordered them to watch over Wu Geng and the other eastern nobles.
 But not only the states of the Central Plain wanted to restore the Shang dynasty.
 Many Dongyi tribes and states of Shandong were "Shang strongholds" with strong cultural and political ties to the fallen regime, as they had served as the late dynasty's allies and vassals for over two centuries.
 Among them, only the state of Xue in southern Shandong welcomed the rise of the Zhou dynasty, as it had long fought the Shang for independence.